The focus of the whole course is on applying game theory on problems and situations in the field of International Relations.

 Mode of Instruction

-The seminar is only in Block 1 of semester 1 and we meet twice a week during this block.
+We meet twice a week during this block.
 Lectures and discussion.

-All literature will be available on Blackboard.
+All literature will be available on Brightspace.

 Students write a paper (5000 words).
 Details about the paper will be presented at the beginning of the course.